Italy takes back motorways as Atlantia investors approve sale

 The transaction was approved despite opposition from some shareholders, including TCI.
 The activist fund has said Autostrade is worth at least 11 billion euros.

-TCI had backed an attempt by Spain’s Florentino Perez to study a rival offer for Autostrade through infrastructure group ACS, but the entrepreneur - who is president of soccer club Real Madrid - did not win the support of the Italian government to move ahead with a binding bid.
+TCI had backed an attempt by Spain's Florentino Perez to study a rival offer for Autostrade through infrastructure group ACS (ACS.MC), but the entrepreneur - who is president of soccer club Real Madrid - did not win the support of the Italian government to move ahead with a binding bid.

 ($1 = 0.8203 euros)